ptycho/ptypy/doc/rst/parameters.rst

    *(109)* Zoom value for object simulation.

    If ``None``, leave the array untouched.
-Otherwise the modeled or loaded image will be resized using :any:`zoom`.
+Otherwise the modeled or loaded image will be resized using :py:func:`zoom`.

    *default* = ``None (>0.0)``